 Our Bye-laws and Corporate Governance Guidelines provide the Board of Directors with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer in accordance with its determination that utilizing one or the other structure would be in the best interests of our Company.
 Currently, Sanj K. Patel, our Chief Executive Officer, serves as Chairman of the Board.
 The Board of Directors has determined that combining the roles of Chairman of the Board and Chief Executive Officer is best for our Company and shareholders at this time because it promotes unified leadership by Mr. Patel and allows for a single, clear focus for management to execute the Company's strategy and business plans.
 If the Chairman of the Board is a member of management or does not otherwise qualify as independent, our Corporate Governance Guidelines provide for the appointment by the independent directors of a lead director ("Lead Independent Director").
-Since our Chairman of the Board is a member of management, the independent directors elected Felix J. Baker as the Lead Independent Director.
-The Lead Independent Director's responsibilities include, but are not limited to, presiding over all meetings of the Board of Directors at which the Chairman of the Board is not present, including any executive sessions of the independent directors, approving the Board of Directors' meeting schedules and agendas, and acting as liaison between the independent directors of the Board of Directors and the Chief Executive Officer and the Chairman of the Board.
-Our Board of Directors is comprised of individuals with extensive experience with the biotechnology and pharmaceutical industries and, with the exception of Mr. Patel, is comprised of directors who meet the independence standards of Nasdaq.
+Since our Chairman of the Board is a member of management, the independent directors elected Felix J. Baker as the Lead Independent Director."
+The Lead Independent Director's responsibilities include, but are not limited to, presiding over all meetings of the Board of Directors at which the Chairman of the Board is not present, including any executive sessions of the independent directors, approving the Board of Directors' meeting schedules and agendas, and acting as liaison between the independent directors of the Board of Directors and the Chief Executive Officer and the Chairman of the Board and Chief Executive Officer and the counterbalancing role of the Lead Independent Director, our Board of Directors who meet the independence standards of Nasdaq.
 For these reasons and because of the strong leadership of Mr. Patel as Chairman of the Board and Chief Executive Officer and the counterbalancing role of the Lead Independent Director, our Board of Directors has concluded that our current leadership structure is appropriate at this time.
-However, our Board of Directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.
+However, our Board o

 Risk assessment and oversight are an integral part of our governance and management processes.
 Our Board of Directors encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.
 Management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a focused discussion and analysis of the risks facing us, including with respect to business continuity risks such as risks relating to the COVID-19 pandemic.
 Throughout the year, senior management reviews these risks with the Board of Directors at regular Board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
 Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors that address risks inherent in their respective areas of oversight.
 In particular, our Board of Directors is responsible for monitoring and assessing strategic risk exposure, and our Audit Committee is responsible for overseeing our major financial and cyber-security risk exposures and the steps our management has taken to monitor and control these exposures.
 The Audit Committee also monitors compliance with legal and regulatory requirements and considers and approves or disapproves any related person transactions.
-Our Governance Committee monitors the effectiveness of the Corporate Governance Guidelines.
+Our Governance Goudelines.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 The